Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

 While ratio maps remove much of the acquisition variability, they still require manual selection of specific bands.
-Hyperspectral unmixing offers a label-free alternative that exploits the entire spectrum and returns per-pixel composition in the form of abundances.
-As described in \nameref{sec:Method}, endmembers are extracted directly from the data using well established unmixing methods, and abundances are then estimated per pixel, which enables a direct fractional interpretation without the need for external references.
+Therefore, we also introduce the use of hyperspectral unmixing as a label-free alternative for fabrication processes where the bands of each phase might not be known.
+As described in \nameref{sec:Method}, we model each spectrum as a linear mixture of $n$ endmembers and use well-established linear unmixing methods, such as vector component analysis (VCA)~\cite{nascimento2005vertex} to estimate these endmembers directly from the data.
+Then, abundances are estimated per pixel solving the linear inverse problem.
+In particular, for the results shown in Figure \ref{fig:3}, we impose $n=2$ endmembers and enforce both non-negativity, and the sum-to-one of the abundances at every pixel using fully constrained least squares (FCLS)~\cite{heinz2001fully}, which enables a direct fractional interpretation without the need for external references.

-Applying this pipeline over a broad region of interest (1000–1800cm$^{-1}$) yields endmembers that, while not identical to the actual reference spectra presented in Figure~\ref{fig:2}), preserve the expected relevant features: the diamond-associated endmember is characterised by a sharp 1332 cm$^{-1}$ line and the NV$^{0}$ contribution in the window, whereas the graphite-associated endmember exhibits a broad D/G complex with a suppressed diamond line.
-Importantly, this decomposition is entirely computational and label-free.
-The resulting abundance maps closely track the simpler sp3-window intensity maps, which could be anticipated given that the 1332 cm$^{-1}$ line is the most intense and spatially specific feature, but provide a unified, quantitative representation across the whole spectrum.
+As shown in Figure \ref{fig:3}e, when applied over a broad region of interest (1000–1800cm$^{-1}$) unmixing yields endmembers that, while not identical to the actual reference spectra presented in Figure~\ref{fig:3}), preserve the expected relevant features: the diamond-associated endmember is characterised by a sharp 1332~cm$^{-1}$ line, whereas the graphite-associated endmember exhibits a broad D/G complex with a suppressed diamond line.
+Additionally, the diamond-associated endmember also features a broader band centered around $\sim1430$~cm$^{-1}$, which is consistent with the zero-phonon line of neutral single nitrogen-vacancy defects (NV$^{0}$) in diamond~\cite{Manson2013}.
+The resulting abundance maps also closely track the simpler sp3-window intensity maps (Figure \ref{fig:3}b).

-To test sensitivity to the dominant diamond line, we repeated the analysis after excluding 1332 cm$^{-1}$ (spectral ROI = 1345–1800 cm$^{-1}$).
+To test sensitivity to the dominant diamond line, we repeated the analysis after excluding 1332~cm$^{-1}$ (spectral ROI = 1345–1800~cm$^{-1}$).
 In this case, the diamond-associated endmember is defined primarily by the NV$^{0}$ contribution within the spectral ROI, while the complementary endmember remains the broad G/D complex.
-The corresponding abundance maps retain the expected spatial structure but exhibit lower signal-to-noise, as anticipated when the most intense, phase-specific line is removed.
-This cropped-ROI approach is nevertheless useful in scenarios where the diamond line saturates the detector, where strong local strain or temperature gradients shift or distort the 1332 cm$^{-1}$ feature beyond a fixed window, or when one wishes to decouple the analysis from sp3-dominated contrast (e.g. to emphasize changes within the sp2 manifold).
+The corresponding abundance maps retain the expected spatial structure but exhibit lower signal-to-noise (SNR), as anticipated when the most intense, phase-specific line is removed.